-My life’s goal in Sonnets is to “continue the canon”, as many people do in this Society for Creative Anachronism.
+My life’s goal in Sonnets is to “continue the canon”, as many people do in this Society.
 Making MORE garb, in the style.
 More armor, more dance, more pavilions, more ceremony, more Heraldry, more songs, more gatherings.

 My goal is to create something that non-scholars might actually confuse with a period piece.

 That has been my passion and my practice, for over 40 years.
-Perhaps, I could say I have two goals, and the second is to produce Sonnets that feel like they are from late 16th Century England.
-The main goal is to ‘breathe the air the Masters breathed’ and know, or as much as a potter knows what the potter in the past was thinking as they, today, form their bowl.
+Perhaps, I should say I have two goals, and the second is to produce Sonnets that feel like they are from late 16th Century England.
+The main goal is to ‘breathe the air the Masters breathed’ and know, or as much as a modern potter knows what the ancient potter was thinking as the modern potter, today, forms a bowl.

 - I began my exploration of entering into another person’s psyche decades ago.
-I do believe we can not only copy the style of an artist, but actually create new works, thoughts, formulae… even ‘what would they invent next’.
+I do believe we can not only copy the style of an artist, but actually create new works, thoughts, formulae in the original’s style… even ‘what would they invent next’.
 I do this with my work presenting programs on, and as, Benjamin Franklin.
-I do think I can touch some small part of the genius that was Will Shakespeare.
-I can write something he might have written… maybe on an off day, maybe a draft crumpled and left on the floor… but occasionally, I can at least ‘breathe the air the Masters breathed.’
+I also think/hope I can touch some small part of the genius that was Will Shakespeare.
+I can write something he might have written… maybe on an off day, maybe a draft crumpled and left on the floor… but occasionally, I can at least ‘breathe the air that Master breathed.’
 That is a reward sweet and heady.
 It may be a little like simply having empathy for another’s experiences… being able to know what they felt like.
 It may be why Theatre exists… to bring us lessons from a journey we never took, and that we carry with us as if we did.